particle-iot/docs/src/content/reference/device-os/firmware.md

 ```

 - The Core has 127 bytes of emulated EEPROM.
-- The 2nd generation Photon, P1, Electron, and E Series have 2047 bytes of emulated EEPROM.
+- The Gen 2 (Photon, P1, Electron, and E Series) have 2047 bytes of emulated EEPROM.
-- The 3rd-generation (mesh) devices have 4096 bytes of emulated EEPROM.
+- The Gen 3 (Argon, Boron, Xenon) devices have 4096 bytes of emulated EEPROM.

 ### put()
 This function will write an object to the EEPROM.
 You can write single values like `int` and